dansgithubuser/dlal/README.md

 The `audio` component is the driver component for interactive audio.

 ## todo
+- why vocoder has quiet noise but decoder has loud noise?
-- unvoiced too loud
+- continuants
-	- voiced fricative too quiet?
+	- unvoiced too loud, or voiced fricative too quiet?
+- stops
 	- k too quiet
 	- p garbage

 - focus on visualization/analysis/tooling for speech
 - phonetics & midi to singing